Rafting a Wild and Scenic River — How it Saves a Piece of Nature

 Rio Grande, New Mexico – Los Rios River Runners

 It’s hard to advocate for the environment when you haven’t spent time with it.
-And our opportunities to do so are dwindling into a commonality due to the rapid developments of the 20th century.
+And our opportunities to do so are dwindling due to the rapid developments of the 20th century.
+To put it into perspective— Only 23% of wilderness remains on the entire planet today.

 The newfound rarity of wild rivers makes it that more important to become acquainted with them.
 Seeing a healthy river in its free form is the ultimate way to appreciate its presence, and respect what it provides.
 The more people who raft Wild and Scenic Rivers, the greater awareness the collective will have for their vulnerability and profound significance.